 On October 25, 2017, the Corporation entered into a revolving line of credit agreement with Sterling National Bank in the amount of \$5,000,000.
 On February 25, 2019, the Corporation amended this line of credit agreement to increase the maximum borrowing amount to \$10,000,000.
 The proceeds of the line of credit shall be used by the Corporation solely for working capital purposes, including to finance tenant improvements, to bridge projects to be funded by the City until such funds are received, and other general corporate purposes of the Corporation.
 Such borrowings are secured by the assets of the Corporation.
 Interest on the unpaid principal amount is charged at a rate per annum equal to the greater of (i) the prime rate plus 0.25% or (ii) 4.00%.
-The unpaid principal amount of the Revolving Loans and all interest accrued thereon and costs and expenses then due and owing in a single installment on the maturity date of February 28, 2021.
-As of June 30, 2020 and 2019, the outstanding borrowings on the line of credit amounted to \$9,967,536 and \$500,000, respectively.
-Interest incurred on the loan, which is included in interest expense in the accompanying statements of revenues, expenses and changes in net position, amounted to \$111,679 and \$8,625 during the years ended June 30, 2020 and 2019.
-As of September 30, 2020, the outstanding borrowings on the line of credit amounted to \$9,967,536.
+The unpaid principal amount of the Revolving Loans and all interest accrued thereon and costs and expenses then due and owing shall be paid by the Corporation in a single installment on the maturity date of February 28, 2021.
+During fiscal year 2021, the line of credit was paid off.
+Interest incurred on the loan, which is included in interest expense in the accompanying statements of revenues, expenses and changes in net position, amounted to \$209,318 and \$111,679 during the years ended June 30, 2021 and 2020, respectively.